-Hard Rock Hotel in Resorts World Sentosa
+Hard Rock Hotel in Resorts World Sentosa Singapore

 We stayed at the Hard Rock Hotel within Resorts World Sentosa, which is an island geared for tourists with five resorts, Universal Studios, Adventure Cove Waterpark, S.E.A.
 Aquarium, restaurants with celebrity chefs, and more.
 It’s great for families or large groups like ours.

 We took took a car through Grab, Southeast Asia’s #1 ride-hailing app, food delivery service and cashless payment solution, to get off the island.
 Our first stop was the elegant Raffles Hotel, home to the Long Bar where the Singapore Sling cocktail originated.
 The grounds of the hotel were very exclusive, well kept and chic — everything you would imagine.
 Might I call it The Breakers of Singapore?
 Unfortunately the Long Bar was closed when we were there, but that didn’t stop us from enjoying Singapore Slings throughout the day!

 We strolled over to Capitol Piazza, a shopping mall, hotel and theatre Downtown, for lunch.
 They had so many amazing options to choose from over three floors, from restaurants to coffee shops, food courts to specialty food shops.
 We ended up at Chalerm Thai for some Pad Thai, papaya salad and taro.
 Yum!